-Although all people that smoke are the target audience, the primary audiences for the campaign are males aged 18-44 and those on low income.
+Although all smokers are the target audience, the primary audiences for the campaign are males aged 18-44 and those on low income.

 An important part of any Quit campaign is to ensure that those wanting to quit smoking can access information, advice and support by calling Quitline on 13 QUIT (13 7848).
 Quitline is a free confidential and non-judgmental service provided by people specifically trained in smoking cessation.